arriIsHere/arri.gay/src/articles/timetravel-and-cocoons/index.md

 **CW: Internalized transphobia, dysphoria**

-**Spoilers: Life Is Strange, Life Is Strange: Before the Storm**
+**Spoilers: Life Is Strange**

 *Header Image <a href="https://twitter.com/Amycantnow/status/1397997639799652356">"Butterfly Effect"</a>*
 *by <a rel="noopener noreferrer" target="_blank" href="https://twitter.com/Amycantnow">@AmyCantNow</a> &copy;*
 *2021 Amy, all rights reserved*

-I am going to talk a bit about one of my favorite games.
-Life is Strange is something I pick up a lot.
+I am going to talk a bit about one of my favorite games, Life is Strange.
 I already know the story, I know how it all ends but it's a game that means a lot to me.
-While this will discuss the game, things I liked about it, things I dislike about it, it's not a game review. rather the game is used to tell a story of how stories can tell us things about ourselves.
+While this will discuss the game, things I liked about it, things I dislike about it, it's not a game review. rather the game is used to tell a story of how fiction can tell us things about ourselves.
 ## Chrysalis

-The story starts in 2014 when I went to Pax East, it was my first year going, and I was honestly not much of a gamer (still am not TBH).
+In 2014 I went to Pax East, it was my first year going, and I was honestly not much of a gamer (still am not TBH).
-There were lots of good memories from those two days, but one event in particular stuck out.
+I have a lot of good memories from those two days, but one event in particular stuck out.
 My friend and I attended a panel for a game made by a studio in France that I had never heard of.
-The game was published by Square Enix. and involved a heavy amount of choice and having repercussions for said choices.
-"This action," as it said, "will have consequences".
+The game involved a heavy amount of choice and having repercussions for said choices.
+"This action will have consequences".

 Knowing it was primarily a interactive story rather than a game, I decided to buy it a few days later.
 I quickly got through the first two episodes and anxiously waited for the third one to come out.
 By the end I was hungry for more interactive media that told stories like Life is Strange.

-The game follows Maxine Caulfield, who discovers her "rewind" powers by saving the life of her childhood friend, Chloe Price.
-There are cataclysmic events that take place as a result of this: a tornado threatens to level the town, eclipses take place when none should, beached wales are found along the shore, and a double moon appears.
+The game follows Maxine Caulfield, who discovers her "time rewind" powers by saving the life of her childhood friend, Chloe Price.
+There are cataclysmic events that take place as a result of this: a tornado threatens to level the town, an eclipses take place when none should, beached wales are found along the shore, and a double moon appears.